Newly released second edition, from Holy Heroes!

 Anxiety among Catholic mothers is sky high.
 How do we teach our sons to be chaste when a sex-obsessed culture is ready to drag our boys into the pit at every turn?
 All we want to do is protect the innocence of our little ones and the honor of our teens, yet the snares of ubiquitous porn, hook-up sex, LGBT ideology, and the devaluing of true manhood appear unavoidable.
 What’s a mother to do?

-Relax, grab your beverage of choice, and flip open Raising Chaste Catholic Men.
-In this little heart-to-heart between us girls (although the guys can listen in, too) Leila Miller will take your hand and calm your fears by giving you practical advice in simple terms, based on her 25 years of experience in raising eight children, six of them sons.
+Relax, grab your beverage of choice, and flip open Raising Chaste Catholic Men: Practical Advice, Mom to Mom.
+In this little heart-to-heart between us girls (although the guys can listen in, too) Leila Miller will take your hand and calm your fears by giving you practical advice in simple terms, based on her 27 years of experience in raising eight children, six of them sons.
 Some of the serious topics addressed with good humor and no fear include:

 ...and much more, all of it designed to bring your worried heart some peace by giving you a plan of action and the power tools to pull it off.
 So, trust God and dive in!
 You’ve got good men to raise, and the world needs them!